Family members of missing women disappointed with "incomplete" B.C. inquiry

 “There was a lot more that should have been said that was never said, and that alone is discouraging for us,” she said.

-Ernie Crey, whose sister Dawn Crey’s remains were found on Pickton’s farm, said he’s hopeful that Oppal’s report will produce meaningful policing recommendations.
+Ernie Crey, whose sister Dawn Crey’s DNA was found on Pickton’s farm, said he’s hopeful that Oppal’s report will produce meaningful policing recommendations.

 B.C.
 Attorney General and Minister of Justice Shirley Bond recently gave the commissioner a four-month extension to deliver his report by the end of October 2012.